All Episodes

 But Gerald Ford got the nod because he's sitting vice president.

-Gerald Ford got the nod at the convention, but Reagan with the at the platform fight put in every conservative plank he could squeeze in there.
+But Reagan, at the platform fight, put in every conservative plank he could squeeze in there.

-He hardly ever mentioned General Ford's name.
+He hardly ever mentioned Gerald Ford's name.

 And then, of course, that paid off four years later.

-It paid off in 1978 in the midterm elections to a certain extent, and we didn't gain any control back.
+It paid off in 1978 in the midterm elections to a certain extent.

 But the same sort of scenario.